sophiagracelydia/SSB/README.md

 5. What would you want to be in life?

 ### Interview
 As soon as we completed the psychology test, they called few chest numbers to get ready for the interview.
 And I was the first person to get interviewed in my batch.
+The interview was all about the PIQ forms, General Knowledge, and defence related questions.